metabase/metabase/docs/users-guide/03-basic-exploration.md

 ## Bookmarks

-**Bookmarks** are a way to quickly get back to stuff you visit frequently (or have been working on recently).
-Bookmarked items show up in the main, left sidebar above [collections][collections].
+**Bookmarks** are a way to quickly get back to things you visit frequently (or have been working on recently).
+Bookmarked items show up in the main navigation sidebar above [collections][collections].

 To bookmark an item, look for the ribbon icon.
 If you don't immediately see the ribbon, open up the settings for that item.
 You can bookmark: